crude-cards/protocols/v1/structures.md

   "id": 0,
   "owner": 0, // User ID
   "name": "Test Game",
-  "maxPlayers": 16,
+  "max_players": 16,
-  "maxSpectators": 5,
+  "max_spectators": 5,
   "public": true,
   "rules": {
-    // race between score, rounds and time
-    "maxScore": 10, // maximum score, -1 disables the rule
+    // race between score, rounds and time "max_score": 10, // maximum score, -1 disables the rule
-    "maxRounds": 10, // maximum rounds, -1 disables the rule
+    "max_rounds": 10, // maximum rounds, -1 disables the rule
-    "maxRoundTime": 60, // maximum amount of time a round can last, -1 disables the rule "czar": 0 // 0 = winner, 1 = random
+    "max_round_time": 60, // maximum amount of time a round can last, -1 disables the rule "czar": 0 // 0 = winner, 1 = random
   },
-  "currentRound": {}, // Round object, can be null if game has not started "players": [], // array of Users
+  "current_round": {}, // Round object, can be null if game has not started "players": [], // array of Users
   "spectators": [], // array of Users
   "decks": [] // array of Decks used in the game